 This blog post is part of a series profiling educators’ experiences teaching throughout the 2020-2021 school year.
 Hear from 1st-grade teacher Michelle Webb and 4th-grade teacher LayToya Herring, J.D.

-After months of supporting distance and hybrid learning, many educators have become closely familiar with both the challenges and benefits of using digital tools in their instruction.
+After more than a year of supporting distance and hybrid learning, many educators have become closely familiar with both the challenges and benefits of using digital tools in their instruction.
 One such educator is Pamela Kral, an intervention specialist in Ohio.
 While supporting her students during the pandemic, Pamela began to uncover how she could best leverage technology by finding tools that support differentiation — and are easy for her and her students to learn to use.

 Adapting to change as an intervention specialist

 As an educator and intervention specialist, Pamela Kral’s work is all about trying new things.
 And last year, after 14 years teaching at a large public elementary school in a rural district, she made the huge transition — during a pandemic, no less — to a small charter elementary school in Columbus, Ohio, where most of the 140-student body speaks English as an additional language.
 At her new school, she’s working one-on-one with elementary students in rotating intervals throughout the day, creating a learning experience that she has designed to meet their needs.

 But throughout the 2020-2021 school year, Pamela’s students experienced the rapidly changing realities of pandemic education.
 They started the school year with a week of in-person class in August, but then moved between remote and in-person instruction until January, when they returned to 100% in-school learning.